Products

 Electrical safety is a general practice of handling and maintaining electrically powered equipment to prevent incidents.
 Adequate training is required to properly identify and control hazards to keep the environment safe for those around.

-Whether you’re at work or at home, both settings operate on electricity.
+Whether you’re at work or home, both settings operate on electricity.
 Here are 10 electrical safety tips to help you avoid electrical hazards:

-When disconnecting electrical equipment, gently pull it by plug instead of jerking the electrical cord.
+When disconnecting electrical equipment, gently pull it by the plug instead of jerking the electrical cord.
 Pulling by the cord can damage the electrical cable and cause a shock.

 Good electrical installation consists of fixed electrical equipment and electrical cords out of the way (and out of reach of pets that can chew on them).

 A switchboard is an electrical safety device that protects and isolates the operator from electrical current.
 It controls the flow of electricity by dividing, distributing, and metering electrical power to different parts and devices.
 To ensure best performance and safety, electrical power entering the switchboard must resemble the amount of power it distributes.
-Otherwise, it can cause overheating and lead to fire.
+Otherwise, it can cause overheating and lead to electrical fire.

 Be aware of power lines before climbing a tree or a ladder, and especially when working at height.